ACLU of Indiana: New panhandling law violates free speech

 The law was among the measures Republicans who dominate the Indiana Statehouse pushed in the closing days of the legislative session in March.

-Republican Gov. Eric Holcomb signed it into law on March 21 despite warnings from the ACLU that it was an unconstitutional move that would criminalize poverty.
+Republican Gov. Eric Holcomb signed it into law on March 21 despite warnings from the ACLU that it was unconstitutional and would criminalize poverty.

-The lawsuit states the new law is so restrictive it would even prohibit ACLU of Indiana staffers from soliciting contributions for memberships with the nonprofit advocacy group in downtown Indianapolis’ Monument Circle each Sept.
+The lawsuit states the new law is so restrictive that it would prohibit ACLU of Indiana staffers from soliciting contributions for memberships with the nonprofit advocacy group in downtown Indianapolis’ Monument Circle each Sept.
 17, on Constitution Day.

 The suit names as defendants the Indiana State Police superintendent, the mayor of Indianapolis and Marion County’s prosecutor.

-The Indiana Attorney General’s office, which handles litigation challenging Indiana statutes, said in a statement that the office’s staff “are reviewing the lawsuit and will respond as appropriate.”
+The Indiana Attorney General’s office, which handles litigation challenging Indiana statutes, said in a statement that it was “reviewing the lawsuit and will respond as appropriate.”

 Donald Morgan, the city of Indianapolis’ chief litigation counsel, said the city doesn’t discuss pending litigation.